 These devices use a liquid that contains nicotine and various types of flavors, as well as propylene glycol and glycerin.
 The liquid is heated through the use of a battery and heating coils.
 The liquid becomes a vapor, where it can be inhaled, which is why its use often is referred to as "vaping".
 These products are officially referenced as electronic nicotine delivery systems (ENDS).

 JUUL products are the most common form of e-cigarettes being utilized.
 JUUL delivery systems (known as pods) look similar to a USB flash drive and contain dangerously high amounts of nicotine.
 A single JUUL pod contains the same amount of nicotine as an entire pack of traditional cigarettes.
 Additionally, JUUL pods have a much higher concentration of nicotine than cigarettes and the nicotine is absorbed by the body at a higher rate than cigarettes.

-The Food and Drug Administration has received numerous reports of JUUL users, primarily teenagers and young adults, who have become addicted to the devices and even some who have suffered seizures and convulsions as a result of nicotine poisoning and toxicity.
+The Food and Drug Administration has received numerous reports of JUUL users, primarily teenagers and young adults, who have suffered seizures and convulsions as a result of nicotine poisoning and toxicity.

 Symptoms of nicotine poisoning include: